biering/qlaster-launch/_posts/2016-06-30-what-is-qlaster.markdown

 <script src='js/nodeGridDemo.js'>{newline}</script>
 <script src='js/snippets/feedData.js'>{newline}</script>
 <script src='js/snippets/newestFeedVisDemo.js'>{newline}</script>
-_Figure 2.
-Here you see a small demo to visualize the newest feed of a stream.
+_Figure 1.
+Here you see a small demo of a stream.
 You can hover the nodes to see a description of the content.
-In the real application you would have some additional options, like sorting, get mor e information or refuse the post.
-The great advantage of this concept is that you see all new content at one view without scrolling down._
+In the real application you would have some additional options, like sorting, getting more information or refusing the post.
+The great advantage of this concept is to see all new content at a glance without scrolling down._

 <!--![streams](images/stream-big.png "streams")-->

 ---

-### The features and what we have planned to do
+### The features and what we have been planning to do

-- Create fully customizable newsfeed called stream to organize and control what you see
+- Creating fully customizable streams to organize and control what you want to see
-- Share your stream with the community to evaluate the stream and let other users use it to
 - Link your account to multiple networks like Twitter, Facebook etc. to get a wide spectrum of information
     - You can use the networks even if you are not fully active in them
-- Have an optimal experience on small mobile devices
+- Having an optimal experience on small mobile devices due to space filling visualizations
-- Interactive visualizations of the topics: stream, chat, content sharing etc to have a modern, productive and fast interface to interact with these information
+- Interactive visualizations for streams, chat, content sharing etc. to have a modern, productive and fast interface to interact with these information
-    - An interactive cluster view where you can organize your friends, create events, share content in specific groups and sort and filter the content for what you want
+    - An interactive cluster view where you can organize your friends, create events, share content in specific groups and sort and filter the content for what you want to see
     - We want to create an interactive chat overview visualization to have a optimal chat view in realtime
+- register user per email.. automatische email senden bei event etc.
+    // chat zwischen email and qlaster user

 ---